Z80-Retro/Z80-Retro-Manual/Z80-RETRO-ARCHITECTURE.md

 - System Clock

-  A 10MHz Full Can Oscilator provides the 10MHz signal to the Z80 CPU.
+  A 10MHz Full Can Oscillator provides the 10MHz signal to the Z80 CPU.

 - Baud Rate Clock

   Optionally divided by the CTC to allow for slower baud rates on the SIO.
-By default, the Z80-Retro runs serial I/O at 115200kbps.
+By default, the Z80-Retro runs serial I/O at 115200 baud.

 - CPU Connector